Skip to main content

 info

-There is also fourth state called frozen standing for smart contract with storage charge that exceeds it's balance.
-In this state smart contract cannot perform any operations.
+There is also a fourth state called frozen, which stands for a smart contract with a storage charge that exceeds its balance.
+In this state, the smart contract cannot perform any operations.

-And here we are, our wallet contract is deployed and ready to use.
-Let's examine provided user interface:
+And here we are — our wallet contract is deployed and ready to use.
+Let's examine the provided user interface:

-• State: address state.
-Maybe nonexisting, uninit, active or frozen
+• State: Address state.
+It may be nonexisting, uninit, active, or frozen.

 • Methods: Allows execution of get methods to retrieve persistent contract data.